-Techniques for fitting linear regression models are developed and applied to data.
-Topics include simple linear regression, multiple regression, curvilinear regression, and linearizable models.
+Techniques for fitting regression models are developed and applied to data using statistical software.
+Topics include simple linear regression, multiple regression, inference, regression diagnostics, remedial measures, model selection, logistic regression, and an introduction to nonlinear regression models.

-P: Graduate status.
+P: Graduate standing.
 REC: Introductory Statistics, Calculus I, and Linear Algebra.
 Knowledge of Excel and R.

 MATH 555.
 Applied Mathematical Optimization.
 3 Credits.

 Analytical and numerical optimization techniques; linear, nonlinear, integer, and dynamic programming.
 Techniques applied to problems of water, forest, air and solid-waste management.